Rethinking Bias Mitigation: Fairer Architectures Make for Fairer Face Recognition: Conclusion, Future Work and Limitations

-We conducted the first large-scale analysis of the relationship among hyperparameters and architectural properties, and accuracy, bias, and disparity in predictions.
-We trained a set of \nTimmModels{} architectures totalling \nTrainingRuns{} models and \nTrainingHours{} GPU hours across different loss functions and architecture heads on CelebA face recognition, analyzing their inductive biases for fairness and accuracy.
-We also initiated the study of neural architecture search (NAS) for fairness.
-We constructed a search space based on the best architectures from the initial analysis, and, based on using SMAC3 for joint \acrshort{nas}+\acrshort{hpo}, release a set of architectures that Pareto-dominate the most accurate models with respect to accuracy and rank disparity.
-By releasing all of our code and raw results, users can repeat all of our analyses and experiments with their fairness metric of interest. \paragraph{Future Work.} Since our work lays the foundation for studying NAS+HPO for fairness in face recognition, it opens up a plethora of opportunities for future work.
-We expect the future work in this direction to focus on studying different multi-objective algorithms \citep{fu2019multi,laumanns2002bayesian} and NAS techniques \citep{liu2018darts,zela2019understanding,white2021bananas} to search for inherently fairer models.
-Further, it would be interesting to study how the properties of the architectures discovered translate across different demographics and populations.
-Another potential direction of future work is including priors and beliefs about fairness in the society from experts to further improve and aid NAS+HPO methods for fairness by integrating expert knowledge.
-Finally, given the societal importance of fairness, it would be interesting to study how our findings translate to real-life face recognition systems under deployment. \paragraph{Limitations.} While our work is a step forward in both studying the relationship among architectures, hyperparameters, and bias, and in using NAS techniques to mitigate bias in face recognition models, there are important limitations to keep in mind.
-Since we have studied our findings on only a few datasets, these may not generalize to other datasets and fairness metrics.
-Secondly, since face recognition applications span government surveillance \citep{hill2020secretive}, target identification from drones \citep{marson2021armed}, and identification in personal photo repositories \citep{google2021how}, our findings need to be studied thoroughly across different demographics before they could be deployed in real-life face recognition systems.
-Further, it is important to consider how the mathematical notions of fairness used in research translate to those actually impacted ~\citep{Saha20:Measuring}, which is a broad concept without a concise definition.
+\paragraph{Limitations.} While our work is a step forward in both studying the relationship among architectures, hyperparameters, and bias, and in using NAS techniques to mitigate bias in face recognition models, there are important limitations to keep in mind.
+Since we only studied a few datasets, our results may not generalize to other datasets and fairness metrics.
+Second, since face recognition applications span government surveillance \citep{hill2020secretive}, target identification from drones \citep{marson2021armed}, and identification in personal photo repositories \citep{google2021how}, our findings need to be studied thoroughly across different demographics before they could be deployed in real-life face recognition systems.
+Furthermore, it is important to consider how the mathematical notions of fairness used in research translate to those actually impacted~\citep{Saha20:Measuring}, which is a broad concept without a concise definition.
 Before deploying a particular system that is meant to improve fairness in a real-life application, we should always critically ask ourselves whether doing so would indeed prove beneficial to those impacted by the given sociotechnical system under consideration or whether it falls into one of the traps described by \citet{10.1145/3287560.3287598}.
-In contrast to some other works, we do, however, feel, that our work helps to overcome the portability trap since it empowers domain experts to optimize for the right fairness metric, in connection with public policy experts, for the problem at hand rather than only narrowly optimizing one specific metric.
+Additionally, work in bias mitigation, writ-large and including our work, can be certainly encourage techno-solutionism which views the reduction of statistical bias from algorithms as a justification for their deployment, use, and proliferation.
+This of course can have benefits, but being able to reduce the bias in a technical system is a \emph{different question} from whether a technical solution \emph{should} be used on a given problem.
+We caution that our work should not be interpreted through a normative lens on the appropriateness of using facial recognition technology.